za3k/za3k.com/ok-mixnet.md

 2. Get a list of the ID and IP address of everyone in the mixnet.
 This is done by a central authority for the proof-of-concept--I'll maintain a file by hand and email it to a mailing list.
 Your ID is a unique number between 0 and 99 (between 0 and N-1)
 3. You equip your machine with a good hardware random number generator.
 Every second, you transmit a Perfect Message to id `[(unix timestamp in seconds) + (your ID)] modulo (network size)` and receive a message.
-    - To transmit a message to a friend, you use exactly the protocol in OK-Link
+    - To transmit a message to a friend, you use the protocol in OK-Link.
+A sending and receiving node id is added for convenience.
     - To receive a message from a friend, you use exactly the protocol in OK-Link.
+A sending and receiving node id is added for conveninece.
 Remember, you should be prepared to receive messages a little off--clocks don't always agree.
-    - You can't transmit a message to a stranger, but to make it look like you are, you send a unix timestamp followed by random bits of the same length as a message instead.
+    - You can't transmit a message to a stranger, but to make it look like you are, you send a unix timestamp followed by node ids, followed by random bits of the same length as a message instead.
     - Discard all messages from strangers without reading them.

 If there are 100 people in OK-Mixnet, you contact your friend with a message every 99 seconds, or every 2 minutes.
 The total traffic sent over the network is 6K/second (15GB/month).
 The more people join OK-Mixnet, the slower it gets to send messages, but the bandwidth usage per person stays the same.